 BIO 342.
-Ecology
+Ecology Group 1 course

 Includes laboratory.
 The study of interrelationships between organisms and their environment, emphasizing fundamental concepts in ecology, natural history of local habitats and organisms, the process of ecological research, and current issues of interest in ecology.
 Prerequisites: BIO 101 and BIO 102, or permission of instructor.